 There are multiple A&S activities held during the day, including an A&S competition, an A&S display, supplemental contests, and the Art of Combat Challenge.

-Each entrant is limited to 2 entries: one entry in the A&S Competition and one entry in the A&S Display, with the option of additionally entering these into the supplemental contests, as desired.
+Each entrant is limited to 3 entries: one entry in the A&S Competition, one entry in the A&S Display, and one entry in the Research Challenge, with the option of additionally entering these into the supplemental contests, as desired.
 An entry may consist of a single item, or a set of related items.

 - A&S Competition